 Theme parks or amusement parks offer lots of fun and excitement for the whole family.
-By and large, most of us consider theme parks as fairly safe for family outings.
-While they are safe for the most part, theme park accidents do happen occasionally, resulting in injuries both to the members of the public as well as theme park employees.
+By and large, most of us consider theme parks fairly safe for family outings.
+While they are safe for the most part, accidents do happen occasionally, resulting in injuries both to the members of the public as well as theme park employees.
+Importantly, if you’ve been to a theme park and suffered an injury through no fault of your own, you may be eligible to make a theme park accident claim for compensation.

 We are here to help you if you’re not sure how to navigate the claims process.
 Our advisors can review your theme park accident claim on a no-obligation basis and explain your legal rights for free.
 Where we believe you have a reasonable chance of being awarded damages, we could pass your case to one of our in-house personal injury solicitors.
 If they represent you, they’ll provide their services on a No Win No Fee basis.
 As a result, a success fee will only need to be paid if you are awarded compensation.